SofiaKapsiani/FLIMPA/README.md

 # Installation

-The software can be easily run on Windows using the .exe file.
+FLIMPA can be easily run on Windows using the .exe file.
 Alternatively, you can clone the GitHub repository and run the software following these steps:

-1. **Download the repository:**
+1. **Download the repository**
     ```bash
     git clone https://github.com/your-username/phasor-plot-analysis.git
     cd phasor-plot-analysis
     ```

-2. **Create and activate a virtual environment:**
+2. **Create and activate a virtual environment**
     ```bash
     conda create --name f_env python=3.11 -y
     conda activate f_env
     ```

-3. **Install the required packages:**
+3. **Install the required packages**
     ```bash
     pip install -r requirements.txt
     ```

-4. **Run the software:**
+4. **Run the software**
     ```bash
     python main.py
     ```